 As companies grow, the mottos that define their mission tend to get relegated to tiny mission statements hanging in conference rooms.
 How do you keep employees connected to the cause as priorities shift?

-Danielle Korins (pictured right) is Chief People Officer at Yodle, the online mega marketer for small businesses.
+Danielle Korins (pictured above) is Chief People Officer at Yodle, the online mega marketer for small businesses.
 The company was started in 2005 by two grad students who had watched their parents struggle to operate and promote small businesses of their own.

 “Our employees still want to help local business owners succeed,” she said.
 “At Yodle, you have to own our customer success, keep your word and question authority.”